Nelus82/meta-blerc/README.md

 ## ESP32 Hardware
 I've tested BLE-Remote-Companion on a ESP-WROOM-32, that worked very well.
 To reduce the latency to a minimum hanneman added hardware support for a ESP with ethernet (WT32-ETH01).
-This works perfectly en very fast, I'm getting the same experience as the default remote.
+This works perfectly en very fast, I'm getting the same experience on the Neeo as the default remote.

 ## Installation instructions